luispabon/sway-ubuntu/README.md

 ```

 is set on your environment prior to starting Sway.
 This is required so that any apps you compile here can find each other's library, as they're placed somewhere else than Ubuntu's default library path.

+## Note: LD_LIBRARY_PATH on arm

+The value might be completely different.
+I don't use arm so I can't check.
+Please let me know if you know via a GitHub issue or a PR to this file.

 # Note: `sudo`